hermanekt/Zabbix-ssl-certificate-check-with-grade/README.md

 ## Install instruction ##

-All operations is needed to do at zabbix or proxy servers.
-Nasledujci kroky musi byt provedeney na zabbix pripadne proxy serverch.

-**CentOS,RHEL**
+The following steps need to be performed on all zabbix servers (or proxy servers respectively).

+**CentOS, RHEL**
 ```console
 yum install zabbix-sender
 ```